aqara/aqara-mcp-server/readme/README.md

 go build -o aqara-mcp-server
 ```

-After building, an `aqara-mcp-server` executable will be generated in the current directory.
+After building, you'll have an `aqara-mcp-server` executable in the current directory.

 ### Aqara Account Authentication

-To enable the MCP Server to access your Aqara account and control devices, you need to complete login authorization first.
+To enable MCP Server access to your Aqara account and device control, you must first complete login authorization.

-Please visit the following address to complete login authorization:
+Please visit the following URL to complete login authorization:
 **🔗 [https://cdn.aqara.com/app/mcpserver/login.html](https://cdn.aqara.com/app/mcpserver/login.html)**

-After successful login, you will obtain necessary authentication information (such as `token`, `region`), which will be used in subsequent configuration steps.
+After successful login, you'll receive necessary authentication information (such as `token`, `region`) for use in subsequent configuration steps.

-> ⚠️ **Security Reminder**: Please keep your `token` information secure and do not share it with others.
+> ⚠️ **Security Notice**: Please keep your `token` information secure and do not share with others.

 ### Client Configuration

-Different MCP clients have slightly different configuration methods.
+Configuration methods vary slightly between different MCP clients.
 Here's an example of how to configure Claude for Desktop to use this MCP Server:

 #### Claude for Desktop Configuration Example

-1. Open Claude for Desktop Settings
+1. **Open Claude for Desktop Settings**

     ![Claude Open Setting](/readme/img/opening_setting.png)

-2. Switch to the Developer tab, then click Edit Config to open the configuration file with a text editor
+2. **Switch to the Developer tab, then click Edit Config to open the configuration file in a text editor**

     ![Claude Edit Configuration](/readme/img/edit_config.png)

-3. Add the configuration information from the "Login Success Page" to the client's configuration file `claude_desktop_config.json`
+3. **Add the configuration information from the "Login Success Page" to your client's configuration file `claude_desktop_config.json`**

+    ```json
+    {
+      "mcpServers": {
+        "aqara": {
+          "command": "/path/to/aqara-mcp-server",
+          "args": ["run", "stdio"],
+          "env": {
+            "token": "your_token_here",
+            "region": "your_region_here"
+          }
+        }
+      }
+    }
+    ```

     ![Configuration Example](/readme/img/config_info.png)

 #### Configuration Parameters

-- `command`: Full path to your downloaded or built `aqara-mcp-server` executable file
+- `command`: Full path to your downloaded or built `aqara-mcp-server` executable
 - `args`: Use `["run", "stdio"]` to start stdio transport mode
 - `env`: Environment variable configuration
-  - `token`: Access token obtained from the Aqara login page
+  - `token`: Access token obtained from Aqara login page
-  - `region`: Your Aqara account region (e.g., CN, US, EU, etc.)
+  - `region`: Your Aqara account region (supported regions: CN, US, EU, KR, SG, RU)

 #### Other MCP Clients

-For other clients that support the MCP protocol (such as ChatGPT, Cursor, etc.), the configuration is similar:
+For other MCP protocol-compatible clients (such as ChatGPT, Cursor, etc.), configuration is similar:

 - Ensure the client supports MCP protocol
-- Configure executable file path and startup parameters
+- Configure executable path and startup parameters
 - Set environment variables `token` and `region`
-- Choose appropriate transport protocol (stdio recommended)
+- Select appropriate transport protocol (recommend `stdio`)

 ### Starting the Service